Linear prediction of point process times and marks: Computing the best linear predictor

-which derive from the Wiener-Hopf integral equations combined with the definition of $\mathbf{\Gamma}$.
+and which derive from the Wiener-Hopf integral equations combined with the definition of $\mathbf{\Gamma}$.

 Together, all the formulae above may be seen as the continuous-time analogue of \citeauthor{whittle_fitting_1963}'s \citeyearpar{whittle_fitting_1963} algorithm, which extends the Durbin-Levinson algorithm to multivariate processes.
-A first-order Euler discretisation of the system can be shown to recover Whittle's celebrated algorithm.
+A first-order semi-implicit Euler discretisation of the system can be shown to recover Whittle's algorithm.
+It is conceivable that other numerical schemes applied to the differential system \eqref{eq:fb_diff} will also yield good results; to this end, see simulations in Section \ref{sec:simulations}.

-\begin{remark} The function $\mathbf{\Gamma}(h)$ can be understood as a partial correlation function of the process at two times $h$ lags apart, exactly like the partial autocorrelation function (PACF) in time series analysis.
+\begin{remark} The function $\mathbf{\Gamma}(h)$ can be understood as a partial covariance (correlation) function of the process at two times $h$ lags apart, exactly like the partial autocovariance (correlation) function (PACF) in time series analysis.
 In fact, one has \citep{lindquist_optimal_1974}